-In February 2012, the Company completed a private placement offering whereby it sold 250,000 shares of its common stock and a five-year warrant to purchase 250,000 shares to a single accredited investor for \$250,000.
+The Company also agreed to grant a five-year warrant to purchase 250,000 shares to a single accredited investor for \$250,000.
 The warrant is fully vested, will expire in five years and is exercisable at \$1.25 per share.
 The warrant agreement included an anti-dilution provision that allowed for the automatic reset of the number of warrants issued and exercise price of the warrants upon any future sale of common stock or warrants at or below the current exercise price.
-The Company considered the current FASB guidance which indicates that any adjustment to the fixed amount (either conversion price or number of shares) of the instrument regardless of the probability or whether or not within the issuer's control means the instrument is not indexed to the issuer's own stock.
-Accordingly, the Company determined that as the strike price of these warrants contain exercise prices that may fluctuate based on the occurrence of future offerings or events, and as such is not a fixed amount.
 As a result, the Company determined that these warrants are not considered indexed to the Company's own stock and characterized the fair value of these warrants as an offering cost and derivative liabilities upon issuance.
 The aggregate value of these warrants issued was \$182,081 using the probability weighted average Black-Scholes-Merton option valuation model with the following assumptions; average risk-free interest rate of 1.04%; dividend yield of 0%; average volatility of 89.27%; and an expected life of five years (statutory term).
 The warrants were accounted for as an offering cost and the entire value was deducted from additional paid-in capital.
+See Note 7 for discussion on derivative liability.

 The foregoing sale of the Company's common stock and warrants would have triggered the foregoing conversion and exercise price adjustments of the Notes and certain outstanding warrants, which would have significantly reduced the conversion price of the Notes and the exercise price of the warrants.
-However, the holders of the Notes and warrants waived the conversion and exercise price adjustments with respect to the \$250,000 sale of common stock and warrants.
+However, the holders of these Notes and warrants waived the conversion and exercise price adjustments with respect to the \$250,000 sale of common stock and warrants.
 No assurance can be given that the holders of the Notes will waive any future sale that triggers the conversion and exercise price adjustment provisions.